FahadPuthawalaa/content-ops-starter/content/pages/blog/case-study-2.md

 slug: case-study-2
 date: '2023-03-27'
 excerpt: >-
-  The client wanted to scale aggressively during a major sports season.
-Previous campaigns had delivered moderate returns, but they were looking for a breakthrough - both in sales volume and return on ad spend.
-The goal was
+  The client wanted to scale aggressively during the seasonal surge in sports and outdoor activities.
+Previous ad campaigns had shown moderate success, but they aimed for a game-changing performance this time - with bold revenue targets and a desire to acquire thousands of new customers.
-  clear: make this the most profitable campaign to date.
 featuredImage:
   url: /images/img-placeholder.svg
   altText: Case study 2